-Minimum lease payments include \$1.8 million of minimum lease payments for store leases that the Company has assigned to member retailers.
-As a condition of the sale of the former Company-owned stores, the Company remains contingently liable for payment under two lease arrangements.
-The leases have varying terms, the latest of which expires in 2023.
-The Company believes that due to the nature of the agreements, the possibility of payment on these leases is remote.
+Minimum lease payments include \$4.2 million of minimum lease payments for store leases that the Company has assigned to member retailers.
+In addition, as a condition of the sale of the former Company-owned stores, the Company remains contingently liable for payment under two lease arrangements.
+The leases have varying terms, the latest of which expires in 2024.
+The Company believes that the possibility of payment under any of these leases is remote.

-All other leases expire prior to the end of 2033.
+All other leases expire prior to the end of 2035.
 Under certain leases, the Company pays real estate taxes, insurance and maintenance expenses in addition to rental expense.
-ARH rents a majority of its retail store location properties, as well as its corporate headquarters, under long-term operating leases that generally provide for payment of minimum annual rent payments, real estate taxes, insurance and maintenance and, in some cases, contingent rent (calculated as a percentage of sales) in excess of minimum rent.
-The amount of contingent rent paid by ARH during 2018 was not material.
+ARH rents a majority of its retail store location properties under long-term operating leases that generally provide for payment of minimum annual rent payments, real estate taxes, insurance and maintenance and, in some cases, contingent rent (calculated as a percentage of sales) in excess of minimum rent.
+The amount of contingent rent paid by ARH during 2019 was not material.
 With the exception of store leases assigned to member retailers, management expects that in the normal course of business, leases that expire will be renewed or replaced by other leases.
-Rent expense was \$79.6 million, \$69.4 million and \$68.8 million in fiscal 2018, 2017 and 2016, respectively.
+Rent expense was \$90.1 million, \$79.6 million and \$69.4 million in fiscal 2019, 2018 and 2017, respectively.